 Today it is my pleasure to review a crochet pattern book for you!
 This is a book of crochet shawls that have been previously published in Interweave Crochet.
 I am very excited to have a pattern in this book!
 While I’ve been in magazines many times, this is my first time to be included in a book!

-The link below is an affiliate link for Amazon.
+This post contains affiliate links.
 If you click on it, and then make a purchase, I will earn a small commission at no additional cost to you.
-Thank you for supporting my business!
+See my disclosure for details.

 Mostly patterns.
 The book jumps right into shawl patterns, of which there are twenty.
 Also included are a list of abbreviations, a glossary of stitches used, with instructions, brief bios of the designers, including yours truly, and sources for each of the yarns used.